 Before returning to Melbourne, my last class with Carla was on the yacht club deck, flowing through sequences as we were warmed by the morning sunshine.
 It was such an uplifting and memorable experience.

-Though Carla is setting up her new studio in Melbourne, fortunately during lockdown she is still offering her dynamic and thoughtful classes online.
+Though Carla is setting up her new studio in Melbourne, fortunately she is still offering her dynamic and thoughtful classes online.
 She is also offering Reiki and undertaking additional studies in meditation at the Australian Yoga Academy.

 Discover Carla’s online vinyasa, power flow and meditation classes here.